-We encourage our clients to dress themselves as much as possible and help where help is needed.
+We encourage our clients to dress as much as possible and help where help is needed.

 Using adaptive equipment such as a button hook and shoehorn to ease dressing.

-You may know your loved one needs assistance getting dressed or have noticed the signs.
+You may know your loved one needs assistance getting dressed or have noticed these signs:

 Changes in Physical Function